mljar/docs/docs/help.md

 ## Star `mljar-supervised` in GitHub

-You can give a star for `mljar-supervised` repository by clicking a star :star: at the top right.
+You can give a star for the `mljar-supervised` repository by clicking a star :star: at the top right.

 [https://github.com/mljar/mljar-supervised](https://github.com/mljar/mljar-supervised)

 <iframe src="https://ghbtns.com/github-btn.html?user=mljar&repo=mljar-supervised&type=star&count=true&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

-By adding a star, other users will be able to find this package more easily and see that it has been already useful for others.
+By adding a star, other users will be able to find this package more easily and see that it has already been useful for others.
 It helps!

-## Watch the new releases in GitHub
+## Watch the new releases on GitHub

-To be notified by email about new releases
+To be notified by email about new releases.

 [https://github.com/mljar/mljar-supervised](https://github.com/mljar/mljar-supervised)

 <iframe src="https://ghbtns.com/github-btn.html?user=mljar&repo=mljar-supervised&type=watch&count=true&size=large&v=2" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

-You can select "Releases only" in "Watch" button (top right corner).
+You can select "Releases only" in the "Watch" button (top right corner).

 ## Connect in social media